neilm-fourjs/gbc_app/README.md

 This was written a demo application for a custom GBC.

+*Disclaimer - It's a demo! - it's not fully functional and purely example code!*

 ## Folders
 * Screenshots : The screenshots for this README